 So, the lesson here is that you'd be far better off trusting your equipment to someone who has a thorough knowledge and love of vintage gear.
 My suggestion is that you get in touch with Barry if you have any equipment repair needs.
 Please keep in mind, Barry operates an equipment repair business.
 He is not in business to dispense free advice and to offer appraisals of how much your vintage equipment is worth.
 However, he will advise you if a certain piece of equipment that you have is worth investing the money in repairing properly.
 I think it is fantastic that there is someone out there with the knowledge and passion to keep this vintage gear operating.
 Barry's 8-Track Repair Barry's is the only dedicated 8-Track repair shop to offer a lifetime warranty.
 Barry has more than 35 years of experience in the repair of vintage electronics.
 In addition to repairing your equipment Barry offers fully refurbished equipment for sale.
 Check out his website for lots of great stuff.

-If you happen to own a Sears model 8 track component you can probably
+If you happen to own a Sears model 8 track component you may be able to

 find a new belt through Sears 800 number for parts.
+At least you could years ago.
+I have not tried in quite a few years.
 Be sure to have the

 exact model number of your 8 track player available.
 If they run into deadends